-Make Plans Now for the 40th Annual CBA Convention & Tradeshow
+Were you there for the 40th Annual CBA Convention & Tradeshow?

 CBA 40th Annual Convention Program and Brochure

-This year’s convention is packed with education, networking with fellow community bankers, and previews of products and services that make your daily work easier.
-Additionally, this year marks CBA’s 40th Anniversary, and we want to celebrate with you by taking it back to the 70’s!
-Enjoy a fun evening of music and friendship as we celebrate Four Decades of Connections!
+This year’s convention, held July 18-21, 2018, was packed with education, networking with fellow community bankers, and previews of products and services that make your daily work easier.
+The convention marked CBA’s 40th Anniversary, and we celebrated by taking it back to the 70’s!
+We think everyone would agree that it was a memorable and valuable convention celebrating “four decdaes of connections.”

 Check out these images from the 2017 CBA Convention.
 We’re looking forward to a 40th Anniversary Convention to remember!

 Thank you to our 2018 CBA Convention Sponsors: